 Despite all these regulations being in place, accidents do happen on the roads on a regular basis.
 The most common causes of truck accidents are safety laws violation, mechanical failure and human error.
 Speeding, failure to obey traffic signals or signs and improper lane changes are the most common type of violations that cause truck accidents.

 Also, drivers can become fatigued and drowsy due to driving for longer than prescribed hours.
 This can lead them to fall asleep on the driving seat and swing into oncoming traffic or plow into the vehicles ahead of them.
 Sometimes the truck operators hope on the driving seat while they are intoxicated.
 Distraction is another reason for accidents.

 After an accident occurs, law enforcement and other relevant officials investigate the incident to determine the cause behind it, keeping in view all the possible factors that might have contributed to it.

 When a commercial driver or trucking company is found to have violated the laws, they may be considered negligent and held responsible for resulting damages and injuries.
 The victims in such cases are entitled to compensation that may cover the medical costs, money for lost wages and recompense for pain and suffering.
 The negligent must compensate for the damage their negligence has caused.
-If you or a loved one gets hurt in a commercial vehicle collision, contact us at (619) 550-1321 to discuss your case with an commercial trucking accident lawyer for free.
+If you or a loved one gets hurt in a commercial vehicle collision, contact us to discuss your case with a commercial trucking accident lawyer for free.